You’ve heard it before: there are over 600 million active users and 25 million businesses currently using Instagram.

 The Top Instagram Analytics Tools

 Now that you know why your brand or business needs to use the data that is available to you, let’s break down the best Instagram analytics tools to help you along the process.
-Many of these tools offer free versions that are perfect for a small business with just one Instagram account.
+Many of these tools are perfect for a small business with just one Instagram account.
 Most of these tools will offer a paid subscription, which usually offers even more data analysis as well as planning tools.

 1. Instagram Insights